lihaidie/learngit/readme.txt

-Notepad++
+Git is a version control system.
-git is a version control system
+Git is free software.